 ClearBox provides centralized authentication and administration for thousands and even millions of entities users and clients.

-802.11 authentication is supported to provide access control to wireless routers, access points, hotspots in EAP/WPA-Enterprise/WPA2-Enterprise modes.
-Password-based PEAP (EAP-MS-CHAPv2) and certificate based EAP-TLS and PEAP (EAP-TLS) protocols are supported by most wireless clients and implemented in ClearBox.
+IEEE 802.11 authentication is supported to provide access control to wireless routers, access points, hotspots in EAP/WPA-Enterprise/WPA2-Enterprise modes.
+Password-based PEAP (EAP-MS-CHAPv2) and certificate based EAP-TLS and PEAP (EAP-TLS) protocols are supported by most wireless clients and are implemented in ClearBox.

 Any RADIUS request may be processed in several ways depending on defined rules.
 Any request RADIUS attribute, sender address, user name pattern or even SQL dynamic query may be used to handle authentication and/or accounting request independently.

-Several independent authentication backends are supported.
+Multiple independent authentication backends are supported.
 RADIUS requests may be authenticated against Active Directory/Windows domains, local Windows groups and accounts, LDAP directories, ClearBox internal user accounts database, any SQL-compliant data sources including SQL servers, Excel tables and even plain text files.

 You may add, modify, delete user accounts in the built-in database.
 Passwords, access policy, double logon prevention, MAC address authentication, restricted logon hours are managed via administrative interface.
 The database may be migrated easily to an external SQL server.

 ClearBox Server can be easily integrated with almost all SQL-based billing systems supporting RADIUS server authentication.
-Among them you can find DTH Billing and Customer Management by DTH Software.
-The system is suitable for ISP and VoIP billing and boasts many nice features.